Half-way between clean shaven and slightly scruffy, the 5 o’clock shadow is a short stubble beard that creates a smart, masculine look – that’s “in”.

 If you’re cutting down from a long beard, use a number 2 or 3 guard comb, and start taking some length off your beard.

-Next, set you trimmer to 1mm for the final cut – this is the optimal length in mm to create the best 5 o’clock shadow.
+Next, set you trimmer to a length between 0.5 and 3mm for the final cut – this is the optimal length in mm to create the best 5 o’clock shadow.

 Use upward strokes, always going against the grain of hair growth.
 When using a hair clipper or trimmer, you need to make sure you’re going against the direct of hair growth, to ensure an even and accurate finish.